What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 Nearly every industry can adopt mixed reality into employee training and staff management processes.
 Companies like DHL, Xerox, and IBM empower their employees with MR/VR-based training and upskilling program simulations.

-With mixed reality, employees can connect and collaborate with mentors in real-time to receive training and save valuable time.
+With mixed reality, employees can connect and collaborate with mentors in real-time to receive training, saving them valuable time.
 Driven by runtime AI, these interactions are platform-independent and let both the learner and trainer visualize and understand different processes that go into the training module.

 Mixed reality in entertainment

-The obvious shock factor of this type of technology can leave an audience in awe, but there are so many aspects of events and entertainment that could benefit from MR tech.
+The obvious shock factor of this type of technology can leave an audience in awe, but there are numerous aspects of events and entertainment that could benefit from MR technology.

 Source: NewscastStudio